-Pine trees, chilly weather, and a fireplaces is not what you expect out of Hawaii.
-However on the dry island of Lana’i Cook Island Pine Trees were brought in and planted years ago in order to trap the dew and create more of a water source – and a unique wooded environment on a tropical island was born.
+Pine trees, chilly weather, and fireplaces are not what you expect out of Hawaii.
+However on the dry island of Lana’i, Cook Island Pine Trees were brought in and planted years ago in order to trap the dew and create more of a water source – and a unique wooded environment on a tropical island was born.

-I was told that many local Hawaiians prefer to stay at the Lodge at Ko’ele in order to really experience a unique feel that is not possible on other islands.
+I was told that many local Hawaiians prefer to stay at the at Sensei Lanai in order to really experience a unique feel that is not possible on other islands.
 I must admit, as I sat there in my big oversized chair by the fireplace drinking my glass of wine I felt as if I were in Colorado, but was jolted back into Hawaii when the Hawaiian music began to gently echo off the high ceilings of the Great Hall.

-Be prepared to begin peeling off layers of clothes as you get closer to the sea where it is typically about 10 to 15 degrees hotter than at the Ko’ele Lodge.
+Be prepared to begin peeling off layers of clothes as you get closer to the sea where it is typically about 10 to 15 degrees hotter than at the Sensei Resort.
 You are transported to the tropics surrounded by some of the most impressive landscaping around with native Hawaiian plants and tropical palm trees.

-Highlights of Manele Bay Resort
+Highlights of Four Seasons Resort Lanai

 • Seaside or poolside – it’s your choice.
 Not only are there private cabanas and a young man who comes to clean your sunglasses for you poolside, but if you’d rather have sand between your toes it’s a short walk down a path surrounded by native trees and brush to the white sand beach.
-There you can borrow snorkel equipment, get chairs and umbrellas and lounge in comfort while the waves lap at the shore and the beach staff cater to your needs.
+There you can borrow snorkel equipment, get chairs and umbrellas, and lounge in comfort while the waves lap at the shore and the beach staff cater to your needs.

 • Each morning I was at the resort schools of spinner dolphins arrived in the bay after hunting all night.
 They come to the bay to relax and be away from predators….and of course – play.
 It’s easy to see how they have earned the name spinner dolphins as they jump out of the water and do spins and flips.
-It’s an amazing site to see these giant schools relax and have fun in the bay.
+It’s an amazing sight to see these giant schools relax and have fun in the bay.

 • Eat outside and take in the view.
 The resort has 2 restaurants specializing in seafood and Italian food as well as a new Kailani Lounge concept serving light, fresh seafood small plates in the late afternoon for happy hour and sunset.